-Our survey revealed one concern expressed by artists is the risk of theft of images of their works, especially high definition images.
+Our survey revealed concern of the risk of theft of images of their works, especially high definition images.
 This article discusses the issues involved and suggests solutions for extra protection especially as it relates to our service, Art Stream Videos.

 Fundamentals of U.S. copyright law

-According to U.S. copyright law, an artist’s works are automatically copyrighted as soon as they are created in tangible form.
-This automatically allows the artist or photographer the right to prevent others from using, displaying, profiting from, or adapting that work.
-But by taking the extra step to register your works with the U.S. copyright office, you can obtain additional protections that include the ability to sue for significantly more monies in cases of infringement.
+According to U.S. copyright law, artist works are instantly copyrighted as soon as they are created in tangible form.
+This automatically gives the artist or photographer the right to prevent others from using, displaying, profiting from, or adapting that work.
+However, by taking a extra step to register your works with the U.S. copyright office, you can obtain additional protections that include the ability to sue for significantly more monies in cases of infringement.

 What works should be copyrighted?

-This should include exceptionally attractive images that might have broader appeal for use on commercial websites or the potential to be copied onto other media like rugs, book covers, and tee shirts.
-For a more thorough discussion of what works should and should not be copyrighted, see this more in-depth article by Alan Bamgerger.
+This should include exceptionally attractive images that might have broader appeal or the potential to be copied onto other media like rugs, book covers, and tee shirts.
+For a more thorough discussion of what works should and should not be copyrighted, see this more in-depth article by Alan Bamberger.

 First, you need to choose between registering each image separately or registering multiple images as a collection.
 There are pros and cons to either approach, dealing with cost, defendability in court, and if a work has already been “published” or not.
 You need to decide which approach, single or group, works best for you.